O2 (UK): Sponsorships

 O2 currently sponsor the England rugby team, and in 2003 launched a mobile video service allowing customers to download or stream video content related to the 2003 Rugby World Cup.
 The initial deal was signed in 1995, as Cellnet, and then renewed in 2000 as BT Cellnet.
 In 2005, Telefónica O2 extended their involvement in rugby union, signing a new deal with the England rugby team and the Rugby Football Union, as well as O2 rugbyclass and Premier Rugby Ltd for the English Premiership.
-Their latest renewal of the sponsorship was in 2016, which will run for five years until September 2021.
+Their latest renewal of the sponsorship was in 2016, which ran for five years until September 2021 and was again renewed in 2021 for another 5 years till 2026.

 Additionally, Telefónica O2 had a long-standing relationship with Arsenal F.C., being their shirt sponsor until the end of the 2005/2006 season.
 In 2005, a three-year deal was signed that saw Telefónica O2 become the team's exclusive mobile communications partner.

 O2 were the main sponsor of the Channel 4 reality TV show Big Brother from its second series (as BT Cellnet) in 2001 until its fourth series in 2003.
 They also sponsored the spin-off shows Celebrity Big Brother 2 in 2002 and Teen Big Brother in 2003.
 In total O2 sponsored five series of the show.

-O2 sponsored music festivals, the Wireless Festivals, from their inception in 2005 until 2008.
+In 2022, O2 entered into its first boxing sponsorship deal with boxer Shannon Ryan.

 Naming rights

-O2 is the sponsor of The O2 in London.
-Since its launch in 2007 the Millennium Dome has been transformed and rebranded by O2 into an entertainment venue.
+Since 2007, O2 has held the naming rights to The O2 entertainment district in London.
+The Millennium Dome has been transformed and rebranded by O2 into an entertainment venue.

 The O2 Arena was the site of the artistic gymnastics events and medal rounds in basketball for the 2012 Summer Olympics.

-In February 2017, in a continuation of its agreement with AEG, the developers of the site, O2 announced that it had renewed its naming rights for a further ten years.
+In February 2017, in a continuation of its agreement with AEG, the developers of the site, O2 announced that it had renewed its naming rights for a further ten years till 2027.

-Academy venues
+Academy Music Group venues

-Since 2008, O2 is partnered with Live Nation and the Academy Music Group, allowing O2 to rename the music venues.
+Since 2008, O2 is partnered with Live Nation, allowing O2 to rename its Academy Music Group music venues.
 The partnership allows O2 to offer customers priority access to all events at O2 Academy venues as well as Live Nation promoted events across the United Kingdom.
 The partnership was renewed in 2017 for a further ten years.